For Those Who Have Heart

-For Those Who Have Heart is the second studio album by American rock band A Day to Remember, and their first for Victory.
+For Those Who Have Heart is the second studio album by the American rock band A Day to Remember, and their first for Victory.
 It was released on January 22, 2007 by Victory.
 For the album, the band had a line-up change swapping drummer Bobby Scruggs for Alex Shelnutt.
 It charted at number 17 on the Heatseekers Album Chart in the U.S. The music video for "The Plot to Bomb the Panhandle" was released a month later.
 Several of the album's songs appeared on the band's Myspace profile before the release.
 Recorded and mixed at Zing Studios by producer Eric Arena, the album was re-released in February 2008, with additional tracks and a bonus DVD.
 The DVD featured a performance of the band live at the Capitol, in the band's hometown, Ocala, Florida.
 The music video for "The Danger in Starting a Fire" was released in the same month, and the music video for "Since U Been Gone", which had been streamed on the band's Myspace, was released in July.
 For Those Who Have Heart was generally well received by music critics.